skytin1004/edgeai-for-beginners/README.md

 1. Start with **Module01** to build fundamental understanding of EdgeAI
 2. Proceed to **Module02** to deeply understand various SLM model families
 3. Learn **Module03** to master practical deployment skills
-4. Continue with **Module04** for advanced model optimization and format conversion
+4. Continue with **Module04** for advanced model optimization, format conversion, and framework synthesis
 5. Complete **Module05** to master SLMOps for production-ready implementations
 6. Explore **Module06** to understand SLM agentic systems and function calling capabilities
-7. Finish with **Module07** to gain practical experience with diverse EdgeAI implementation samples
+7. Finish with **Module07** to gain practical experience with AI Toolkit and diverse EdgeAI implementation samples

 Each module is designed to be independently complete, but sequential learning will provide the best results.